ARTIST STATEMENT

 BIO

+His work is in the permanent collection of Michelle and Barack Obama, Mohammad Afkhami, the Sharjah Art Foundation, the Shangri La Museum of Islamic Art, and the Hawai’i State Foundation of Culture and the Arts.
 Samimi was the recipient of the 2024 Artists of Hawai’i Best In Show Award and holds an BFA in Printmaking and an MFA in Print Media and Sculpture from the University of Hawaiʻi at Mānoa.
+He has gallery representation by The Third Line in Dubai and re.riddle in San Francisco.

 OTHER LINKS: